-Asacol (mesalamine delayed-release tablets) tablets have been evaluated in 3685 inflammatory bowel disease patients (most patients with ulcerative colitis) in controlled and open-label studies.
-Adverse events seen in clinical trials with Asacol (mesalamine delayed-release tablets) tablets have generally been mild and reversible.
-Adverse events presented in the following sections may occur regardless of length of therapy and similar events have been reported in short-and long-term studies and in the post-marketing setting.
+In total, Asacol tablets have been evaluated in 2,690 patients with ulcerative colitis in controlled and open-label trials.
+Adverse reactions presented in the following sections may occur regardless of length of therapy and similar reactions have been reported in short-and long-term studies and in the postmarketing setting.

-In two short-term (6 weeks) placebo-controlled clinical studies involving 245 patients, 155 of whom were randomized to Asacol (mesalamine delayed-release tablets) tablets, five (3.2%) of the Asacol (mesalamine delayed-release tablets) patients discontinued Asacol (mesalamine delayed-release tablets) therapy because of adverse events as compared to two (2.2%) of the placebo patients.
-Adverse reactions leading to withdrawal from Asacol (mesalamine delayed-release tablets) tablets included (each in one patient): diarrhea and colitis flare; dizziness, nausea, joint pain, and headache; rash, lethargy and constipation; dry mouth, malaise, lower back discomfort, mild disorientation, mild indigestion and cramping; headache, nausea, aching, vomiting, muscle cramps, a stuffy head, plugged ears, and fever.
+In two 6-week placebo-controlled clinical studies (Studies 1 and 2) involving 245 patients, 155 of whom were randomized to Asacol [see Clinical Studies], 3.2 percent of the Asacol-treated patients discontinued therapy because of adverse reactions as compared to 2.2 percent of the placebo-treated patients.
+The average age of patients in Study 1 was 42 years and 48 percent of patients were male.
+The average age of patients in Study 2 was 42 years and 59 percent of patients were male.
+Adverse reactions leading to withdrawal from Asacol included (each in one patient): diarrhea and colitis flare; dizziness, nausea, joint pain, and headache; rash, lethargy and constipation; dry mouth, malaise, lower back discomfort, mild disorientation, mild indigestion and cramping; headache, nausea, aching, vomiting, muscle cramps, a stuffy head, plugged ears, and fever.

 (n = 87)